ksbarrow/Haskap_Pie/README.md

 |
 |-/path/to/sims/box1 (or name of simulation box here)
 ```

+To create a script for intialize and run Haskap Pie, see the example script in [examples](examples/).
+This initializes and calls all revelvant functions from helper files, and calls the main `Evolve_Tree function`.

 To run Haskap Pie, use the example bash file `haskap.sh` in the following way from the root directory